devJuanS/fullstackopen-course/part-02/phonebook/README.md

 ## Step 5: Refactor the App in various single components.

 **Goal**: Refactor the App by extracting suitable parts into new components.
 Maintain the application's state and all event handlers in the App root component.

+## Step 6: Fetching the data from the server using the `axios`-library.

+**Goal**: Modify the application such that the initial state of the data is fetched from the server using the `axios`-library.
+Complete the fetching with an Effect hook.